jagotu/BACIL/thesis_text/thesis_text.md

 15: return stack[0]
 ```

 As the stack does not leave this method, it will be completely virtualized.
-Thanks to all stack array accesses using constant indices, we can apply aggressive optimization and optimize out the array:
+Since the stack array is always accessed using constant indices, we can apply aggressive optimization and optimize out the array:

 ```
   vars[i] = 0;